 If you wonder if your student may qualify for services, please contact the SSA Director at Mercer DD 567-890-0220.

-If your student is being served by Foundations or another private provider, this person may offer valuable insights to the team.
+If your student is being served by Foundations or another private provider, this person may offer valuable insights to the team and can be included in future planning.

 If you would like support from a parent who can assist you in working with the schools or other agencies, contact the Mercer County Parent Mentor at 419-586-6628.

-If someone works closely with your student, knows them well, and could share information valuable in planning for a successful future.
+If someone works closely with your student, knows them well, and could share information valuable in planning for a successful future, please invite them to be part of the team discussion.

 The million dollar question from parents of students entering the transition years is “What do I need to do, and when do I need to do it?”
 A simple question, with a very difficult answer!
 Each student is unique, and while we celebrate that uniqueness, each student’s timeline is just as unique.
 In an effort to give parents a general timeline of what may need to happen and when, please see the QUEST Transition Timeline below or Download this helpful PDF.